System Configuration API

 lists

-config option is where you define the data model, or schema, of the Keystone system.
+The lists config option is where you define the data model, or schema, of the Keystone system.

-It has a TypeScript type of ListSchemaConfig
+It has a TypeScript type of ListSchemaConfig.

-This is where you define and configure the lists
+This is where you define and configure the lists and their fields of the data model.

-In general you will use the createSchema()
+In general you will use the createSchema() function to create this configuration option.

 See the Schema API docs for details on how to use this function.